WajahatFit/Apple-Clone-Front-End/README.md

-# Apple Store Clone
+# Orange Store

 ## Description

-This application is called Apple Store Clone.
+This application is called Orange Store.
 It is used for purchase products of Apple from a simple Apple accessories to Apple Macbook, IMac, Mac Studio and much more.
+Basically it's a official Retail E-Commerce for All the Apple products.

 > Add a picture (logo, design, actual screen, gif, etc, whichever you prefer.)
 > ![](picture.png)